If you are new to keeping chickens then feather loss can be a frustrating event.

 Certain chickens will guard the feeders and this means some hens can not eat.

 As a guideline you will need one feeder and one waterer for every ten chickens.
+You can also consider using an automatic chicken feeder if you do not have much time in the mornings.

 This will ensure they can all get food and water and help reduce feather picking and loss.

 As you can see there are several causes of feather loss in your flock.
-Fortunately most of the time the cause will be either be molting, mating or parasites.
+Fortunately most of the time the cause will either be molting, mating or parasites.

 The key to controlling many of these problems is good housekeeping.